trevorsm7/game-engine/readme.md

 ### Scene

-The scene encompases the global table, list of **Canvas**es, and other bits of game state.
+The scene encompases the global table, list of **Canvas** objects, and other bits of game state.
 The scene object is not directly exposed to scripting, but a number of global functions are defined to interact with it.

 The following libraries are available: `base`, `table`, `io`, `os`, `string`, `math`, `utf8`.
 Added global math constants `inf` and `nan`.
 The following global functions are defined: